How to Secure Your MCP Server Setup — Best Practices

 - Server packages are from official or well-known maintainers

-- API keys are not reused across MCP config and application production environments
+- API keys are not reused across MCP config and production environments

 - A rotation schedule is set for long-lived tokens